 4. Malga Langalm to Rifugio Auronzo | 2.5km – 40 mins

-This final part of the hike at Tre Cime provides some of the best views down into the Puster Valley and even as far as Lake Misurina.
+This final part of the Tre Cime di Laverdo hike provides some of the best views down into the Puster Valley and even as far as Lake Misurina.
 This section of the trail does involve the narrowest path, just before Forcella del Col di Mezzo, so watch your step.

-Optional detours when hiking the Tre Cime di Lavaredo
+Optional detours on the Tre Cime di Lavaredo Hike

-The short routes outlined below are some of my favourite detours when hiking Tre Cime di Lavaredo.
-They take you to some of the best viewpoints that you’d otherwise miss if you simply walk the loop.
+These routes are some of my favourite detours when hiking Tre Cime di Lavaredo and take you to some great viewpoints that you’d otherwise miss if you simply walk the loop.

 This route leaves the path just before reaching Rifugio Lavaredo, taking a narrow uphill to the left and following the mountain’s edge.
 The trail is steeper than the more popular route, slightly shorter, at about 1km, and will take about 20 minutes.

-In my opinion, the views along the slightly longer path are actually better, but if it’s crowded then this is a much less busy alternative.
+In my opinion, the views along the slightly longer path are actually better, but if it’s crowded, this is a much quieter alternative to the main Tre Cime hiking trail.

 Via Ferrata from Forcella Lavaredo to Paterkofel

-At Forecella Lavaredo, instead of following everyone down the descent, head up the ridge to your right until you see the entrance to a World War 1 tunnel.
-You’ll be briefly plunged into darkness, but then emerge out onto ledges and lookouts carved through the mountains.
+At Forecella Lavaredo, head up the ridge to your right until you see the entrance to a World War I tunnel.
+You’ll be briefly plunged into darkness (bring a headtorch) but then emerge out onto ledges and lookouts carved through the mountains.

 This is one of the most popular via ferrata in the area and will take you all the way to Rifugio Locatelli via Monte Paterno.
-You’ll need a proper via ferrata kit to tackle the route in safety though.
+You may find that there’s a bit of a queue to enter the via ferrata if you come on a nice day.

 Gallerie del Monte Paterno route

-The majority of people will take the well-travelled path 101 here, but if you’re after a bit more of an adventure, I recommend trying out the upper path.
-Carving through the rocks of Croda Passaporto and Monte Paterno, there are a couple of scrambling sections that aren’t for the faint of heart.
+Most hikers will take the well-travelled path 101 here to Rifugio Locatelli, but if you’re after a bit more of an adventure, I recommend trying this upper path.
+From the initial open route, this trail carves through the rocks of Croda Passaporto and Monte Paterno.
+Be warned that there are a couple of scrambling sections that aren’t for the faint of heart!

-When I tackled this route in October, there was snow and ice underfoot, making it pretty scary in parts for this small human who doesn’t love the adrenaline buzz that comes with slippery rocks and no poles.
+When I tackled this route in October, there was snow and ice underfoot, and I’d forgotten my hiking poles.
+The hike was pretty scary in parts for this small human who doesn’t love the adrenaline buzz that comes with slippery rocks and no poles.

 Route excluding Rifugio Locatelli

-This isn’t a favourite, but more a word of advice if you’re running short on time and need to get back to the parking area.
+This isn’t a favourite of mine, more a word of advice if you’re running short on time and need to get back to the parking area.

-Below the climb to Rifugio Locatelli/Dreizinnenhütte you’ll find an intersection signposted Malga Langalm/Lange Alm path 105.
-If you’re in a hurry, you can simply take this route to get back to the parking in about an hour and a half.
+Below the climb to Rifugio Locatelli/Dreizinnenhütte, you’ll find an intersection signposted Malga Langalm/Lange Alm path 105.
+If you’re in a hurry, you can simply take this route to return to the car park in about an hour and a half.

-I wouldn’t recommend this unless you really have to, since you’ll miss out on a good meal at the Rifugio, and also seeing the beautiful lakes behind.
+I wouldn’t recommend this unless you really have to, since you’ll miss out on a good meal at the Rifugio and seeing the beautiful lakes behind.

 The caves above Rifugio Locatelli

-This is one of the best photo spots in the area in my opinion.
-The path up to the caves is clearly visible from the hut, and you should definitely take it.
-Once there, you’ll get stunning framed views of the Tre Cime peaks.
+I always recommend this detour when you’re hiking Tre Cime di Lavaredo since I think it’s one of the best photo spots in the area.
+The path up to the caves is clearly visible from the hut, and once you’re up there, you’ll get stunning framed views of the Tre Cime peaks.

 The route itself will only take you about 20-25 minutes return from the hut.
 There is also a guided via Ferrata that you can do from here.